 issue at hand at this moment.

 - If one of you starts blaming, that's a sign that they're feeling threatened, and you need more safety.
 Stop and restore safety to the discussion.
 "This is upsetting for both of us.
 But we love each other and we can work this out.
 Let's look for solutions; not blame."

 - Agree on a solution for the future.
 "Let's agree that we'll always set a timer half an hour before we have to leave the house and then we'll all work together to get ready to go.
 If we're ready early, we can play a quick game of tag in the yard once we load the car.
 We can always use more family fun!"
 Be

-helps to write your solution down and post it, so you remember to implement it next time.
+sure to write your solution down and post it, so you remember to implement it next time.
 Then, notice what works and doesn't work about your solution,

 Give each other a big hug, in front of the kids.

-7. Melt away the anger by noticing the more vulnerable feelings under the anger.
-Are you feeling sad that you’re being taken for granted?
+You can do this by acknowledging the anger, and then noticing the more vulnerable feelings under the anger.
+Are you feeling sad that you’re being taken

+for granted?
 Hurt that you’re feeling not listened to?
 Your partner did not cause these feelings – they’re your feelings.
-In fact, even if your partner said something
+In fact, even if your partner

-hurtful, if you're triggered by it, then most likely you're over-reacting, because his or her comments are triggering something inside you that already
+said something hurtful, if you're triggered by it, then most likely you're over-reacting, because his or her comments are triggering something inside

-hurts, which is almost certainly from your own childhood.
+you that already hurts, which is almost certainly from your own childhood.
 If you didn't have this old issue, you would still want to solve the problem,

 but you wouldn't be all bent out of shape about it.
 You could address it without getting so triggered.

 Try just dropping the story line and letting yourself notice those emotions as sensations in your body.
 You'll see the upset start to melt away.
 That's